superxslam/SuperOdom/readme.md

   <img src="./doc/superodom.png" alt="Super Odometry Pipeline" width="800"/>
 </p>

 > 🔥 This is a slim version of Super Odometry, containing the LiDAR Odometry component and IMU Odometry component.
-The LiDAR odometry only provides pose constraints to IMU odometry modules to achieve factor graph optimization.
-The system has been extensively tested across various platforms.
+The LiDAR odometry only provides pose constraints to IMU odometry modules to estimate the bias of IMU.
+In return, IMU odometry provides pose prediction for LiDAR odometry module as initial guess for ICP optimization.
 <p align="center">
   <img src="./doc/tested_platform.png" alt="Super Odometry Pipeline" width="800"/>
 </p>

+> 🔥 The system has been widely tested on above platforms equipped with Livox, Velodyne and Ouster LiDAR.

 ## 🔥 1.
 Key Features